-At The Law Offices of Lemarr E. Carver, the focus is on helping people who have been wrongly convicted either because the court made an error, or the original attorney was not competent.
+At Carver Law, the focus is on helping people who have been wrongly convicted either because the court made an error, or the original attorney was not competent.
 The legal system is complicated enough and when you hire someone to represent you on your case, you deserve the help you asked for.

 What is Post-Conviction Relief?

 Post-Conviction relief (PCR) is the main way someone can challenge a conviction or the proceedings that led up to a conviction.
 Often it is the only way that a defendant can seek help to correct an injustice which can’t be seen by looking at the court records.